rpalovics/Alpenglow/docs/source/getting_started/3-five_minute_tutorial.rst

 The data
 --------

-You can find the dataset at http://info.ilab.sztaki.hu/~fbobee/alpenglow/alpenglow_sample_dataset.
-This is a processed version of the  [30M dataset](http://info.ilab.sztaki.hu/~fbobee/alpenglow/recoded_online_id_artist_first_filtered), where we
+We will use the dataset at http://info.ilab.sztaki.hu/~fbobee/alpenglow/alpenglow_sample_dataset.
+This is a processed version of the  `30M dataset <http://info.ilab.sztaki.hu/~fbobee/alpenglow/recoded_online_id_artist_first_filtered>`, where we

 - only keep users above a certain activity threshold
 - only keep the first events of listening sessions